 Since our gym opened a few weeks back we have been hitting the weights hard.
 I am already seeing and feeling the results but I was really worried that I would be sore.
 I won’t lie say that this post workout routine has me feeling like I did when I was younger but I do feel great.

 We work out at a gym about 10 minutes from home.
 I do the cool down portion of my routine at the gym but do the rest at home.
 On days when I work out at home, I go straight from cooldown to stretching.

-It’s very important to incorporate a cool down period into your workout.
+It’s very important to incorporate a cool-down period into your post workout routine.
 Doing this will reduce muscle fatigue, soreness, and might help to promote strength gains.

 I don’t have a strict cool-down routine but I make sure and give myself enough time to transition gracefully.
 After a normal workout it might take 5-10 minutes for my heart rate to return to normal.
 I prefer doing an easy walk on the treadmill or bike for my cooldowns.
 How you cool off is up to you, what is important is that you allow your body to relax before leaving the gym.